Frequently Asked Questions

 How do you turn the power unit on?

-The system can be turned on by a low voltage switch at each inlet.
+The system can be turned on and off by a switch at each inlet.
 The system can also be turned on and off by an optional remote control (rf) switch on the handle.

 What kind of Power Brush can I use?

-There are two types of power brushes used with Central Vacuum Systems – Electric Power brush, and an Air (turbine) Driven Power Brush.
-The Hide A Hose system does not use an electric hose.
-The HP Turbocat Air Driven Power Brush is recommended.
+There are 2 types of power brushes used with Central Vacuum Systems – Electric Power brush, and an Air (turbine) Driven Power Brush.
+The Hide A Hose system offers both.
+The HP Turbocat Air Driven Power Brush and the CX1000 battery electric power brush, a light-weight, high-powered cleaning solution.